 Geoffrey says: “The opportunity of working with many of York’s excellent solo instrumentalists, singers and choirs over 50 years has provided immense satisfaction.
 In particular, accompanying the Chanticleer Singers, under Jane Sturmheit’s inspired direction, has proved a very happy and fruitful association for some decades now!
 Long may choirs of this stature flourish and, importantly, keep the art of music making vibrant and alive for the future.”

-The choir is very fortunate to have Andrew Carter, composer and founder of the Chapter House Choir, York, as its President and Canon John Manchester, formerly Vicar of St. Mary’s Priory Church, Old Malton, as its Vice President.
-We very much welcome and appreciate their support.
+The choir is very fortunate to have Canon John Manchester, formerly Vicar of St. Mary’s Priory Church, Old Malton, as its Vice President.
+We very much welcome and appreciate his continuing support.

 We also have a very loyal audience and some of their comments have been: